West Ham United 2-0 Leeds United

 The Hammers breathed a sigh of relief and took full advantage by gradually wresting control from their visitors to move into a commanding position by the half’s end.

-Lingard’s surging run into the box in the 21st minute was halted illegally by Luke Ayling, and that moment proved to be a turning point.
+Lingard’s surging run into the box on 21st minute was halted illegally by Luke Ayling, and that moment proved to be a turning point.

 Referee Mike Dean pointed to the spot, and although goalkeeper Illan Meslier dived to his right to keep out Lingard’s initial effort, the ball broke kindly for the No11 to stroke the rebound home.